ByteSizedMarius/go-fritzbox-api/SMARTHOME.md

 Boilerplate-Code is available for all interfaces.

-## Implementation
+## Usage & Implementation

 Every device has "function classes", which I call "capabilities".
 Every device can have multiple of these.
 For example, a radiator-controller (Heizungskörperregler/HKR) has the capabilities to control radiators and measure room temperature.
-This modular setup means, that the datatypes need to do the heavy lifting here.
+This modular setup means, that the datatypes need to do the heavy lifting.

-Every device has a map of capabilities, that are populated if available.
+Every device has a map of capabilities, that are populated if available and `nil` otherwise.
 The capabilities are accessed using string-constants that contain the description of the capability from the official documentation.
 This is what it looks like for a HKR: